 For questions about Medicaid coverage, go to Medicaid.gov or call the Center for Medicare & Medicaid Services at 1-877-267-2323.
 Medicaid gives health benefits to people with a limited income and their families.
 The program is run by each state, and therefore states may differ in who is eligible and in what benefits they cover.
 To learn what your state covers, see Contact Your State with Questions.

-Review guides from government agencies.
+Review insurance guides from trusted organizations.

 Look online for guides that explain how insurance plans work.
 Some examples are:

-Save Money on Pain Medicine
+How to Save Money on Pain Medicine

 Ask your doctor if there are generic brands of your medicine available.